Energy Efficient Windows

 1. Thermal efficiency (U value)

 The lower the U value, the better the insulation provided by the material.
-Single glazed windows have a typical U value of 4.8-5.6W/m²K, which means that around 5 watts of heat are lost per hour, for every square metre of window.
-Modern double glazing can achieve a U value as low as 1.4W/m²K, and triple glazing is even more energy efficient, reaching 0.6W/m²K.
+Single glazed windows have a typical U value of 4.8-5.6W/m²K, which means that around 5 watts of heat are lost per hour, for every square metre of a window.
+Modern double glazing can achieve a U value as low as 1.4W/m²K, and triple glazing is, even more, energy-efficient, reaching 0.6W/m²K.
 This is lower than the U value of an external wall!

 2. Solar gain (G value)

 Solar gain is another factor that can boost a window’s energy rating.
 Not only are windows now designed to stop heat escaping, but they can also let heat in by capturing the sun’s rays.
 The idea is to capitalise on solar radiation as a natural or ‘passive’ form of heating, reducing the dependence on carbon energy to heat your home in the winter months.

 The factors that influence the solar factor are the number of panes, the type of gas between the panes, and also the type of coatings added to the windows, as they dictate whether the glass absorbs or reflects the heat.
 It is measured by the G value, on a scale between 0 and 1, with a high number indicating high solar gain.